rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 # Exploring Pendulum Dynamics Through Phase Space

+Rather than asking only *where is the pendulum at a given time?*, phase space allows us to ask *what states can the pendulum occupy, and how does it move between them?*

-A computational physics project investigating how phase space can be used to visualize and interpret the dynamics of a pendulum.
-The project begins with numerical integration and a comparison of Euler's Method and Euler-Cromer, then uses phase-space geometry to examine the transition from linear to nonlinear behavior, the effects of damping, and the structure revealed by stroboscopic sampling.
+This computational physics project uses the pendulum as a simple dynamical system for exploring these questions.
+It begins with a comparison of Euler's Method and Euler-Cromer, then uses phase-space geometry to examine the transition from linear to nonlinear behavior, the boundary between oscillation and rotation, and the effects of damping.
+Finally, stroboscopic sampling reveals how the relationship between a fixed sampling interval and the pendulum's period produces structures that are difficult to see in the continuous trajectory alone.

 ![Phase space](files/stroboscope_pendulum.png?raw=true)

-**Figure 6.** [Opening figure/collage to be selected.]
+**Figure 6.** *Stroboscopic sampling of a damped nonlinear pendulum, showing the changing phase relationship between the pendulum and a fixed sampling interval.*

 ## Motivation

 ### Phase Space

-Motion is often represented by plotting a variable such as position or angle against time.
-While this shows how a system evolves, it can hide the underlying structure of that motion.
-Phase space provides a different perspective by representing the state of a system through its position and velocity.
+A time-domain plot shows how a variable changes, but it does not always make the structure of that motion easy to see.
+Phase space instead represents the state of a system through its position and velocity.
 For the pendulum, this state is

 $$
 (\theta,\omega),